Azulinho/ansible-jenkins-showcase/README.md

 Simply run:

     rake
-    vagrant provision jenkins

-and then connect to http://localhost:8080
+and then connect to http://jenkins:8080

 you should see a fully deployed, configured jenkins with two pipelines and a series of jobs.